tahmedge/CETE-LREC/CETE Fine-Tuning/HuggingFacePytorchTransformer/README.md

 Create a folder with your datasets name in uppercase without any spaces. (i.e., MYDATASET)

 Put "training", "test", and "validation" files inside the folder "MYDATASET" in .tsv format where the prefix for each file should be the foldername in lowercase format followed by "\_filecategory.tsv".
+Each file should contain the question, answer, and the label separated by the "\\t" character.

 Thus, for the dataset named "MYDATASET", each filename inside the folder should be: